knulli-cfw/knulli.org/docs/configure/patches-and-overlays.md

 ### File systems on Windows machines

 On your Windows computer, each **drive** (or **partition**) has an assigned **drive letter**.
 You might think about them like labeled drawers of a filing cabinet.
-The **main drive** that hosts your Windows installation traditionally uses the drive letter `C:` - this is a relic of a time when drive letters `A:` and `B:` were reserved for the two floppy disc drives computers used to have.
+The **main drive** that hosts your Windows installation traditionally uses the drive letter `C:` - this is a relic of a time when drive letters `A:` and `B:` were reserved for the two floppy disk drives computers used to have.
 However, if you connect another drive to your PC, like a thumb drive or a SD card, Windows automatically assigns new drive letters to them, so you can access those drives from your *Windows Explorer*.
 Files and folders are addressed by their **absolute path** which starts with the **drive letter**.
 E.g., the folder which holds your pictures is located at

 ```
 C:\Users\<username>\Pictures